UK 2021 VAT on e-commerce B2C imports

 2.2 Non-UK seller operating on own website

-Where there is no facilitating OMP in the transaction, the existing rules will apply.
+Where there is no facilitating OMP in the transaction, the old rules will apply.
 The non-UK seller must be UK VAT registered, and charge UK VAT to businesses or consumers.

 3. Facilitating Online Marketplace (OMP)